App version: 0.1.0

 Lower Interest Rate and/or Monthly Payments

 Refinancing to a loan with more favorable terms can be a path to lowering your interest rate and/or monthly payment amount.
-You don’t want to make any assumptions about savings, so it’s a good idea to use an auto loan refi calculator to see if you’ll save money overall.
+You don’t want to make any assumptions about savings, so it’s a good idea to use an auto loan refinance calculator to see whether you’ll save money overall.

 Different Loan Terms